ni/nimi-python/docs/niscope/attributes.rst

 .. py:attribute:: meas_interpolation_sampling_factor

     The new number of points for polynomial interpolation is the sampling factor times the input number of points.
-For example, if you acquire 1,000 points with the digitizer and set this property to 2.5, calling :py:meth:`niscope.Session.FetchWaveformMeasurementArray` with the :py:data:`~niscope.NISCOPE_VAL_POLYNOMIAL_INTERPOLATION` measurement resamples the waveform to 2,500 points.
+For example, if you acquire 1,000 points with the digitizer and set this property to 2.5, calling :py:meth:`niscope.Session.FetchWaveformMeasurementArray` with the :py:data:`~niscope.ArrayMeasurement.POLYNOMIAL_INTERPOLATION` measurement resamples the waveform to 2,500 points.
     Default: 2.0

     .. note:: One or more of the referenced methods are not in the Python API for this driver.

-    .. note:: One or more of the referenced values are not in the Python API for this driver.
-Enums that only define values, or represent True/False, have been removed.

     .. tip:: This property can use repeated capabilities (usually channels).
 If set or get directly on the